micro-webapps/micro-webapps/docs/faq.md

 ## What is the difference between micro-webapps and Kubernetes service

 A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them.
-The micro-webapps is a way how to give the web-related configuration to Kubernetes service and let other parts of the cloud to discover this configuration and handle it.
-This can be done by one of the micro-webapps frontend or even some cloud components.
+The micro-webapps is a way how to set the web-related configuration to Kubernetes service and let other parts of the cloud to discover this configuration and handle it.
+This can be done by one of the micro-webapps frontends or even some cloud components.

 ## What is the difference between micro-webapps and Openshift3 routing layer